 - Vasculitis (an extreme reaction to a drug)

 - leads to inflammation and damage to blood vessels, primarily in the skin.

 Less common complications include bleeding in the brain, known as a hemorrhagic stroke.

 Patients taking warfarin are required to undergo regular blood tests to monitor the drug’s effectiveness.
 Avoiding monitoring can result in incorrect dosages and an increased risk for excessive, potentially life-threatening bleeding of the gastrointestinal tract and other regions of the body.

 Warfarin is associated with these rare but serious side effects: tissue death, or gangrene, and calciphylaxis, which involves the calcification of a patient’s blood vessels.
 The painful condition often leads to sepsis and organ failure and is fatal 60 to 80 percent of the time.

 Other serious side effects can include acute injury to the kidneys and cholesterol embolisms (or clots) that travel through the bloodstream and become lodged in various blood vessels.

-Major bleeding (hemorrhage) that can possibly result in death is more likely to occur within the first month of a patient using Coumadin (warfarin), according to the drug’s label.
-Patients are at a greater risk of experiencing this side effect if they have an elevated INR (International Normalized Ratio, a measure of how long it takes a person’s blood to clot.
+Major and sometimes deadly bleeding usually occurs within the first month of a patient using warfarin, according to the drug’s label.
+Patients are more likely to experience this side effect if they have an elevated International Normalized Ratio (INR), a measure of how long it takes a person’s blood to clot.